evereverland/2022/pages/introduction.md

 > * The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
 Access to the source code is a precondition for this.
 > * The freedom to redistribute copies so you can help others (freedom 2).
 > * The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

+## Version Control

+We hope to get large numbers of loosely organized groups og people to collaborate in creating new content.
+Merging documents from all over the world across multiple time zones require a version control system.

+Version control (also known as revision control, source control, or source code management) is a class of systems responsible for managing changes to computer programs, documents, large web sites, or other collections of information.

+## Repeatability and Reproducibility = Standards

 Perhaps the most important thing we can do is to ensure that EverEverland efforts are repeatable and reproducible all over the world under all manner of conditions.